wubaoyuan/CNN-FCF-CVPR-2019/README.md

 |        54.87%       |         31.06%         |              57.16%              |                41.12%               |
 |        66.05%       |         42.59%         |              68.80%              |                55.09%               |

-As shown on the table, the convolution layers realtime &darr;% is lower than the theoretical convolution layers flops &darr;%, the reason is same as the single layer results.
-Due to the time cost in the BN, Relu and Fully-connected layers, the model realtime &darr;% is lower than convolution layers realtime &darr;%.
-In general, the realtime reduction of the pruned convolution layers is consistent with the theoretical flops &darr;%.
+As shown on the table, the convolution layers realtime &darr; is lower than the theoretical convolution layers flops &darr;, the reason is same as the single layer results.
+Due to the time cost in the BN, Relu and Fully-connected layers, the model realtime &darr; is lower than convolution layers realtime &darr;.
+In general, the realtime reduction of the pruned convolution layers is consistent with the theoretical flops &darr;.